knackepizza/knackepizza/README.md

 ### Hej!
 I'm Knäckepizza 👋
 **NICK NETTLETON**

 I'm a Fullstack Web Developer in Atlanta, Georgia.
 I'm only a Sophomore at Kennesaw State University, but I have almost 2 years of **ACTUAL** work experience doing web development.
 I have taught interns as well as people senior to me (how cool is that?).
+More importantly, I have increased conversion rates and returning customer rates on many websites because of the code that I implement.

 A few people I've worked for:
 - Gretrix (Jul 2019)
 - Seek Capital (Nov 2019)
+- 5+ Solo Clients

 A few large feats I've come across:
 - TransUnion API Project
 - Large Scale Dropshipping Store Management & Development
+- Created my own social media-esque web app

 A few things that I do:
 - Lots of PHP/MySQL